Hiking – Deepwater & Seymour Shoulder Loop – 18 December 2019

 Costs none

-Notes: Bring a snack or lunch and poles if you use them.
+Notes: Bring lunch, poles if you use them, and gear for weather.

 Debbie